dart-lang/ecosystem/pkgs/firehose/test_data/golden/comment_license.md

-This check can be disabled by tagging the PR with `skip-license-check`
+This check can be disabled by tagging the PR with `skip-license-check`.
 </details>